Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Theories and Derivatives

 \section{Theories and Derivatives}

-In this section, the mathematical foundations and derivations for the loss functions to be applied are discussed.
+In this section, the mathematical foundations and derivations for the loss functions are discussed.
 For a high-level introduction, since XGBoost adopts an additive learning scheme with a second-order approximation, the first-order derivative (short-handed as 'gradient') and second-order derivative (noted as 'hessian' although somehow a misnomer) of the loss functions with respect to the prediction are required for fitting the model.
 To illustrate a clear mechanism, the section will first review the second-order approximation of additive tree boosting in section \ref{subsec:secondoderapprox}.
 Subsequently, the derivatives of gradients and hessians of the weighted and focal losses will be discussed in section \ref{subsec:weightedloss} and \ref{subsec:focalloss}, respectively.
 The notations used in this section will be as follows.
 We use $m$ to denote the number of data and $n$ for the number of features.
-The 'raw prediction' before the sigmoid function will be denoted as $z_{i}$, and the probabilistic prediction will be $\hat{y_{i}}=\sigma(z_{i})$, where $\sigma(\cdot)$ is used to represent the sigmoid function.
-It is important to keep in mind that there is a discrepancy between the notations of this paper and the original XGBoost literature(\cite{chen2016xgboost}), as the $\hat{y}$ in their analysis is denoted as $z$ here. $y_{i}$ is used to denote the true label, and $\alpha$ and $\gamma$ are used for the parameters for the two loss functions, respectively.
-The expressions of the gradients/hessians are noted in a merged format independent from the value of $y_{i}$, as this can simplify the program implementation and help vectorization in other related programs.
+The 'raw prediction' before the sigmoid function will be denoted as $z_{i}$, and the probabilistic prediction will be $\hat{y_{i}}=\sigma(z_{i})$, where $\sigma(\cdot)$ represents the Sigmoid function.
+It is important to keep in mind that there is a discrepancy between the notations of this paper and the original XGBoost literature (\cite{chen2016xgboost}), as the $\hat{y}$ in their analysis is denoted as $z$ here. $y_{i}$ is used to denote the true label, and $\alpha$ and $\gamma$ are used for the parameters for the two loss functions, respectively.